E3 2018: What to expect from Nintendo, Xbox, PlayStation and more

 The biggest pre-E3 news item was a purported list of upcoming games accidentally posted by Walmart.
 The list included Rage 2 -- since officially confirmed -- plus Just Cause 4, Borderlands 3, Gears of War 5 and others.
 (If you don't recall the original Rage, it was a 2011 technological marvel from Doom/Quake co-creator John Carmack.)

-The current PlayStation 4 and Xbox One consoles are both about five years old, which means everyone is speculating about the next generation of console hardware.
-Both Sony and Microsoft changed up the game by releasing 1.5 versions of their consoles in 2017 -- the PS4 Pro and Xbox One X (£389.00 at Amazon.co.uk) -- so seeing a PS5 or next-gen Xbox is certainly far from a sure thing.
+The current PlayStation 4 and Xbox One ($449.98 at Amazon.com) consoles are both about five years old, which means everyone is speculating about the next generation of console hardware.
+Both Sony and Microsoft changed up the game by releasing 1.5 versions of their consoles in 2017 -- the PS4 Pro and Xbox One X ($499.99 at Dell Home) -- so seeing a PS5 or next-gen Xbox is certainly far from a sure thing.

 Nintendo is riding high on the success of the Switch console.
 At E3 2018, we may get to hear about a purported new Star Fox game, a possible Fortnite port, and more details on the next version of Super Smash Bros.